 - The amount of tumor removed

 Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure; these types of tumors are called inoperable.
-In these situations, the doctor will recommend treating the tumor in another way.
+In these situations, the doctor will recommend treating the tumor in another way, such as chemotherapy (see below).

 Side effects from surgery for DIG can vary; talk with your child’s doctor about possible short-term and long-term side effects with their doctor.
 Learn more about surgery .